Sports coaching - host organisation

 (or Workplace Relationship Agreement if your coach is a paid employee)

-This outlines how your club and Te Mahi Ako will support any coaches through work-based learning.
+This outlines how your club and Te Mahi Ako will work together to support coaches through work-based learning.

 It covers: